MicrosoftDocs/power-automate-docs/articles/desktop-flows/use-copilot-to-analyze-desktopflow-activity.md

 ## How does it work?

-This Copilot experience is powered by the [Azure Open AI](/azure/ai-services/openai/overview) service and is capable of translating user prompts into valid [Dataverse FetchXml queries](#what-are-fetchxml-queries).
+This copilot experience is powered by the [Azure Open AI](/azure/ai-services/openai/overview) service and is capable of translating user prompts into valid [Dataverse FetchXml queries](#what-are-fetchxml-queries).
 Initially, these queries are focused on and optimized for **desktop flow activity**, such as runs, flows, errors, and machines but extension to more areas of the automation suite will follow.

 ### High-level process